 … When pneumatic systems are set to diagnose leaks and calculate proper pressure ratios, companies can see a reduction in compressed air consumption and energy costs, which help maintain sustainability goals and help optimize energy costs.

-The article Digital Transformation Tools Improve Plant Sustainability and Maintenance by Amit Patel explains why it’s in a facility’s best interest to prevent issues before they arise.
+The article Digital Transformation Tools Improve Plant Sustainability and Maintenance by Amit Patel explains why it’s in a facility’s interest to prevent issues before they arise.
 One area where digital transformation can be highly beneficial is in the area of plant sustainability and maintenance.
 Companies are implementing digital transformation tools into their wheelhouse for predictive maintenance benefits, such as preventing unplanned downtime and limiting costs.

 For example, when pneumatic systems are set to diagnose leaks and calculate proper pressure ratios, companies can see a reduction in compressed air consumption and energy costs.
 This, in turn, helps maintain sustainability goals and optimize energy costs.